 Skip to main content

-Tenney Tank Replacement Project
+Water Tank Replacement Projects

 Reason for Categorical Exemption: This project is categorically exempt under CEQA Article 19 Categorical Exemption, 15301(b)-Existing Facilities.
 This Project undertakes no expansion of use by the District in providing domestic drinking water for the town of Inverness.
 The project is also exempt under the California Environmental Quality Act (CEQA) Guidelines Section 15061(b)(3).
 The activity is covered by the general rule that CEQA applies only to projects, which have the potential for causing a significant effect on the environment.
 Where it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment the activity is not subject to CEQA.